markdrago/pgsanity/docker/README.md

 PgSanity checks the syntax of Postgresql SQL files.

-This Dockerfile is based on Alpine linux and generates images with approximately 110MB.
+This Dockerfile is based on Alpine Linux and generates images that are approximately 110MB in size.

 ## Usage